Mark Herrmann

-Mark Donald Herrmann (born January 8, 1959) is an American former professional football player who was a quarterback in the National Football League (NFL) for twelve seasons.
+Mark Donald Herrmann (born January 8, 1959) is an American former professional football player who was a quarterback in the National Football League (NFL) for 12 seasons.
 Herrmann played college football for the Purdue Boilermakers, and was a unanimous All-American in 1980.
 He was selected in the 1981 NFL draft by the Denver Broncos, and also played for three other NFL teams during his career.
-After retiring from football he became the Associate Director of Educational Programs for the NCAA, and currently works as a football broadcaster, previously serving on the Indianapolis Colts broadcast crew for nearly a decade.
+Since 2024, Herrmann has served as the color commentator for Purdue football radio broadcasts.